 The existing 6-foot-wide culvert through the railroad embankment will be replaced with a five-span, dual-track bridge.
-The bridge will be 130 feet long to create a 90-foot channel to restore the natural sediment and hydrologic processes between the creek and Puget Sound.
-The creek delivers on average 80 cy per year with a maximum of approximately 250 cy which will now be naturally deposited on the beach.
+The bridge will be 128 feet long to create a 90-foot channel to restore the natural sediment and hydrologic processes between the creek and Puget Sound.
+The creek delivers on average 80 CY per year with a maximum of approximately 250 CY which will now be naturally deposited on the beach.
 The benefits of the restored sediment processes will extend beyond the project site and include northerly beaches that will receive the sediment through longshore drift processes.
 The bridge will provide ample capacity for tidal and creek channels and habitats to adapt to changing climatic and upland drainage conditions.
 Ecologically, the project will create high-functioning, sustainable rearing habitat for non-natal juvenile Chinook salmon.

-The creek’s estuary will be restored by removing 17,000 cy of fill landward of the railroad embankment which will restore 1.3 acres of pocket estuary habitat (Figure 4).
+The creek’s estuary will be restored by removing 17,000 CY of fill landward of the railroad embankment which will restore 1.3 acres of pocket estuary habitat (Figure 4).
 The restored estuary will re-establish the creek’s estuary under and upstream of the railroad bridge and provide a natural transition from the freshwater to brackish habitats.
 The restored estuary will allow for natural development of a network of meandering tidal channels.
 Over time, as sea levels rise, the restored estuary will have enough buffer area (initially freshwater marsh) for additional areas to be tidally inundated and transition to brackish, tidal marsh habitats.

-The project will remove 130 lf of armored shoreline along the Puget Sound shoreline and 75 lf of armor within the lowermost reach of the creek.
-Upstream of the estuary, an additional 550 lf of Lund’s Gulch Creek will be enhanced through the placement of large woody debris.
-The wood will supplement previous wood additions and jams installed in 2000 to improve in-stream habitat conditions.
-In addition, 1.7 acres of nearshore and stream riparian buffers will be planted with native vegetation, which will improve habitat conditions, increase protection from predators, and increase terrestrial insects to feed salmonids.
+The project will remove 128 lf of armored shoreline along the Puget Sound shoreline and 75 lf of armor within the lowermost reach of the creek.
+Additional restoration for Chinook benefit, funded through other non-SRFB funding includes the area upstream of the estuary.
+An additional 550 lf of Lund’s Gulch Creek will be enhanced through the placement of large woody debris; and 1.7 acres of nearshore and stream riparian buffers will be planted with native vegetation, which will improve habitat conditions, increase protection from predators, and increase terrestrial insects to feed salmonids.
+The wood will supplement previous wood additions and jams installed in 2000 to improve in-stream habitat conditions. .

 In addition to restoration goals of the project, various changes will be made to the park to improve the park user experience.
-For the community, the project addresses the public safety issues and provides ADA accessibility for some 65,000 annual park visitors.
-This park, which hosts science-based programs for all ages, has particular recreational and education significance, being one of only three Snohomish County Parks with saltwater access in what is the fastest growing region of Puget Sound.
+For the community, the project addresses the public safety issues and provides ADA accessibility for some 65,000 annual park visitors to one of only three Snohomish County Parks with saltwater access in what is the fastest growing region of Puget Sound.
+The nature-minded users who enjoy the forested gulch hike leading to views of Puget Sound, along with the many students attending science-based programs held at the park will benefit from the additional habitat improvements and will have access to eleven viewpoints of the restored estuary, nearshore and riparian areas.

 Provide a scope of work and detailed list of project deliverables.